Raindance Film Festival 2020

 Luckily I’m in a fortunate position in comparison to many people, in that I have a lovely place with my partner by the sea and a gorgeous puppy.
 So life isn’t that bad, and I’m grateful for that.
 I find the whole thing though quite unnerving and I miss social contact, my fiancé and I have had to change our wedding plans too.
-So lots of upheaval.
-However, I think it's been nice.
-The planet has had a rest from fumes, and there’s been time to contemplate and realise what’s important in life.
+So lots of upheavals.
+However, I think it's been nice the planet has had a rest from fumes, and there’s been time to contemplate and realise what’s important in life.
 I’ve found I’ve had lovely interactions with locals, and here people are helping out each other more than before, so there is some community spirit that has developed from this.
 But I miss normal socialising for sure - I’m a tactile person!

 Has this time offered you any new creative inspiration?